 • Their sexual partners;

-• Family members (including children) of patients with genital chlamydia or chlamydial conjunctivitis;
+• Family members (including children) of patients with sexual chlamydia or chlamydial conjunctivitis;

-• Patients with conjunctivitis acute stage especially if only one eye is affected;
+• Patients with conjunctivitis in acute stage, especially if only one eye is affected;

 • Patients with a recurrent form of conjunctivitis who are not helped by the therapy usually prescribed for conjunctivitis;

-• Patients with chronic or recurrent conjunctivitis who often visit public pools, baths, saunas;
+• Patients with chronic or recurrent conjunctivitis who often visit public swimming pools, baths, saunas;

 • Newborns of mothers suffering from chlamydia.

-Currently, according to many researchers, the most common focus of asexual chlamydia is the eyes.
-Therefore, the problem is especially urgent at the present time. best practices diagnostics of ophthalmochlamidiosis.
+Currently, according to many researchers, the most common site of non-sexual chlamydia is the eyes.
+Therefore, the problem is especially relevant at present optimal methods diagnosis of ophthalmochlamydia.

-Diagnosis of chlamydial conjunctivitis is based both on the visual identification of signs of changes in the mucous membrane of the eye by the doctor, and on special laboratory methods research.
+Diagnosis of chlamydial conjunctivitis is based both on the visual identification of signs of changes in the eye mucosa by the doctor, and on special laboratory methods research.

-Many practitioners and researchers especially note that a combination of several methods is recommended for an accurate diagnosis. laboratory diagnostics.
+Many practicing doctors and researchers especially note that a combination of several methods is recommended for an accurate diagnosis laboratory diagnostics.

-Currently, the following three groups of methods for laboratory diagnosis of ophthalmochlamydiosis are recognized as the most optimal:
+Currently, the following three groups of methods for laboratory diagnosis of ophthalmochlamydia are recognized as the most optimal:

-1. Determination of chlamydia in material from the eye - in scraping.
-To analyze the material, the cytological method, enzyme immunoassay (ELISA), immunofluorescent, polymerase chain reaction (PCR) are used;
+1. Determination of chlamydia in material from the eye - in a scraping.
+To analyze the material, the cytological method, enzyme-linked immunosorbent assay (ELISA), immunofluorescence, and polymerase chain reaction (PCR) are used;

-2. Isolation of chlamydia in cell culture (McCow medium is recommended as a medium).
-The culture method for determining ocular chlamydia is currently considered the reference;
+2. Isolation of chlamydia in cell culture (McCoy medium is recommended as a medium).
+The culture method for determining ocular chlamydia is currently considered the reference method;

 3. Serological tests.

-Material for analysis, scraping, is taken from the upper and lower eyelids, after local anesthesia, using disposable probes intended for these purposes
+The material for analysis, scraping, is taken from the upper and lower eyelids, after local anesthesia, using disposable probes designed specifically for this purpose.

-The most common primary method for diagnosing ophthalmochlamydiosis is the cytological (in other words, cellular) method.
-With its help, the presence of foreign inclusions in the cells of the conjunctiva is revealed.
-This is one of the simplest methods, but its results are highly dependent on vocational training, actions and care of a laboratory assistant.
-Its second drawback is that after the analysis, one can definitely only talk about the presence or absence of foreign inclusions in the cell (in particular, chlamydia).
+The most common primary method for diagnosing ophthalmochlamydia is the cytological (in other words, cellular) method.
+It is used to detect the presence of foreign inclusions in the cells of the conjunctiva.
+This is one of the simplest methods, but its results greatly depend on vocational training, actions and attentiveness of the laboratory assistant.
+Its second disadvantage is that after the analysis we can only speak unambiguously about the presence or absence of foreign inclusions in the cell (in particular, chlamydia).
 But it is not always possible to determine the presence of chlamydia.

 Direct immunofluorescence is a method with high reliability and specificity.
-In the process of research, scrapings from the conjunctiva of the eye are stained with genus-specific (common to all types of chlamydia) antibodies.
+During the study, scrapings from the conjunctiva of the eye are stained with genus-specific (common to all types of chlamydia) antibodies.

-The most expensive and labor-consuming method is the cultural method: when using it, the time spent for the cultivation of chlamydia ranges from 48 to 52 hours.
-However, it allows you to get the clearest results, even with the minimum presence of microorganisms in the scraping.
+The most expensive and labor-intensive method is the cultural method: when using it, the time spent cultivating chlamydia ranges from 48 to 52 hours.
+However, it allows you to obtain the clearest results, even with minimal presence of microorganisms in the scraping.
 This is the main advantage of the method, not only in ophthalmology.

-The polymerase method is also used chain reaction(PCR) - the so-called method of DNA diagnostics.
-This method makes it possible to determine in the material the presence of a DNA sequence region that is characteristic of chlamydia.
+The polymerase method is also used chain reaction(PCR) is the so-called DNA diagnostic method.
+This method makes it possible to determine in the material the presence of a DNA sequence region characteristic of chlamydia.

 Serological methods in ophthalmology are of secondary importance.

-Accurate diagnosis of eye chlamydia is not important for the doctor - it is important for the patient to prescribe the correct and targeted treatment directed against chlamydia.
-Correct treatment of chlamydia prevents the infection from becoming persistent (latent), as well as relapses (recurrence of the disease), complications of the disease and further spread of chlamydial infection in the body.
+Accurate diagnosis of ocular chlamydia is not important for the doctor - it is important for the patient to prescribe the correct and targeted treatment, directed specifically against chlamydia.
+Proper treatment of chlamydia prevents the infection from passing into a persistent (latent) form, as well as relapses (renewal of the disease), complications of the disease and further spread of chlamydia infection in the body.

-The system of compulsory medical insurance (compulsory health insurance), for which you are served in a polyclinic, does not provide for payment for "analysis for chlamydia" in case of eye inflammation, and many ophthalmologists in these medical institutions are not qualified enough to assume possible availability chlamydia.
-That is why in most cases, after examination and visual determination of inflammation, the doctor, without understanding its causes, prescribes antibiotics locally.
-The ineffectiveness of this kind of treatment for eye chlamydia is that chlamydia may be insensitive to some antibiotics.
-As a result of untreated treatment, patients acquire a chronic chlamydial eye infection, which tends to spread to other organs and systems.
+The compulsory medical insurance (compulsory health insurance) system, under which you are served at the clinic, does not provide for payment for a “chlamydia test” for eye inflammation, and many ophthalmologists in these medical institutions are not qualified enough to assume possible availability chlamydia.
+That is why in most cases, after examination and visual determination of inflammation, the doctor, without understanding its causes, prescribes topical antibiotics.
+The ineffectiveness of this type of treatment for ocular chlamydia is that chlamydia may be insensitive to some antibiotics.
+As a result of inappropriate treatment, patients acquire chronic chlamydial infection of the eyes, which tends to spread to other organs and systems.

-It becomes clear why timely, adequate and effective drug therapy of eye chlamydia is so necessary, timely treatment Chlamydia is effectively cured with antibiotics.
+It becomes clear why timely, adequate and effective drug therapy for ocular chlamydia is so necessary; timely treatment Chlamydia is effectively cured with antibiotics.

-Antibiotics of the tetracycline series, macrolides and fluoroquinolones have an etiotropic effect.
-The choice of a specific antibiotic is made by the doctor individually in each case, taking into account not only the presence of the fact of the disease, but also the characteristics of the patient, the presence of other diseases or pregnancy, and many other factors.
-Therefore, doctors do not recommend self-medication (only treatment of chlamydia under the supervision of a doctor!), Combined with a thoughtless hobby for antibiotics: chlamydia can persist, and in the future it will be much more difficult to diagnose and cure them.
-In addition, you put a lot of stress on the liver and provoke the development of dysbiosis not only in the intestines, but in women - and in the vagina, opening a direct path for other infections.
+Tetracycline antibiotics, macrolides and fluoroquinolones have etiotropic effects.
+The choice of a specific antibiotic is made by the doctor individually in each specific case, taking into account not only the presence of the disease, but also the characteristics of the patient, the presence of other diseases or pregnancy, and many other factors.
+Therefore, doctors do not recommend self-medication (only treatment of chlamydia under the supervision of a doctor!), combined with a thoughtless enthusiasm for antibiotics: chlamydia can persist, and in the future it will be much more difficult to diagnose and treat them.
+In addition, you put a lot of strain on the liver and provoke the development of dysbiosis not only in the intestines, but also in the woman’s vagina, opening a direct path to other infections.

-Dose of antibiotics for internal use and the duration of treatment (treatment for chlamydia) is determined depending on the severity of the disease.
-Both topical eye drops and antihistamines are prescribed.
-Drops are also selected by the doctor individually, focusing, among other things, on possible concomitant infections.
+Dose of antibiotics for internal use and the duration of treatment (treatment of chlamydia) is determined depending on the severity of the disease.
+Topical eye drops and antihistamines are prescribed.
+The doctor also selects drops individually, focusing, among other things, on possible concomitant infections.

-Treatment of chlamydia of the eyes lasts a long enough time - sometimes at least 21 days to exceed several cycles of chlamydia development (only at a certain stage of its development, chlamydia is sensitive to a certain antibiotic).
+Treatment of ocular chlamydia continues for quite a long time - sometimes at least 21 days, in order to exceed several cycles of chlamydia development (only at a certain stage of its development is chlamydia sensitive to a specific antibiotic).

-At the end of the treatment, control laboratory research...
-It is desirable that at least two are used to confirm recovery. cross methods...
-It is very important to undergo quality treatment for Chlamydia - dangerous disease, in which it is impossible in any case to self-medicate!
+At the end of treatment, control tests are carried out laboratory research.
+It is advisable that at least two cross methods.
+It is very important to undergo high-quality treatment for Chlamydia - dangerous disease, in which you should not self-medicate under any circumstances!

-As a result of the article, below are the forms of eye lesions by chlamydia:
+As a summary of the article, below are the forms of eye damage from chlamydia:

 1. Trachoma;